gardener/dependency-watchdog/docs/concepts/prober.md

 ## Overview

+Prober starts asynchronous and periodic probes for every shoot cluster.
+The first probe is the api-server probe which checks the reachability of the API Server from the control plane.
+The second probe is the lease probe which is done after the api server probe is successful and checks if the number of expired node leases is below a certain threshold.
-Prober starts asynchronous and periodic probes for every shoot cluster's Kube ApiServer.
-Each probe detects the reachability of Kube Apiserver and if the Kube Apiserver is not reachable it will scale down the dependent kubernetes resources which are given as [configuration](/example/04-dwd-prober-configmap.yaml) to the prober.
-Once the connectivity to `kube-apiserver` is reestablished, the prober will then proactively scale up the dependent kubernetes resources it had scaled down earlier.
+If the lease probe fails, it will scale down the dependent kubernetes resources.
+Once the connectivity to `kube-apiserver` is reestablished and the number of expired node leases are within the accepted threshold, the prober will then proactively scale up the dependent kubernetes resources it had scaled down earlier.
+The failure threshold fraction for lease probe and dependent kubernetes resources are defined in [configuration](/example/04-dwd-prober-configmap.yaml) that is passed to the prober.

 ### Origin